mhcrnl/ogcalc/doc/introduction.rst

 * Support for particular programming languages
 * Support for different platforms and display systems
 * Programmer time and efficiency
+* Barrier to entry for new team members
 * Community surrounding and development of the "platform"
 * Long term prospects of the "platform"